naobot/qty-cinema/_drafts/88-88-q-a-at-spectacle-theater.md

 **SM:** And that didn’t happen.

 **IM:** Here and there.
 But mostly it’d be festival to festival, traveling, but no payment at all.
 There might be a hotel or a flight, sometimes a meal.
-I’m not going to lie, I thought if I made a masterpiece then we’d have a bit more money in our lives, but the money didn’t come but I think the movie is quite good.
+I’m not going to lie, I thought if I made a masterpiece then we’d have a bit more money in our lives, but the money didn’t come.
+But...
+I think the movie is quite good.

 \[Laughter\]